SKOOTA GAMES IndieGames Notebook Interview

 The author has been buying over 30 CDs every time Kep1er makes a comeback, but this can’t go on forever.

-Concert expenses are necessary, and fans want merchandise too, which adds up to a lot of costs beyond just CDs.
+Concert expenses are necessary, and there are also goods to buy, so there are many costs beyond just CDs.

-SEVENTEEN members have started telling fans not to overdo it, and RED VELVET's Wendy even said that buying one CD is enough!
+SEVENTEEN members have started telling fans not to overdo it, and Wendy from RED VELVET even said that buying one CD is enough!
 She mentioned that she would tell the agency not to release multiple versions of one album, showing that idols are starting to worry about fans' financial situations.
-This suggests that there is a strong possibility of things calming down in 2024.
+This suggests that there is a strong possibility of a temporary calm in 2024.

 Honestly, the exhaustion of KPOP fans over the past few years has been immense.

-There are even strong fans who cut back on their own food expenses to buy hundreds of CDs.
+There are even those who cut back on their own food expenses to buy hundreds of CDs.

-Therefore, I would like to make a suggestion to all KPOP fans.
+So, I want to propose something to all KPOP fans.

-How about we all take a breather in 2024?
+How about we all take a break in 2024?

 Why not prioritize your own happiness this year?

-When BTS returns as a full group in 2025, the CD sales war will inevitably come back, so why not take a break until then?
+When BTS returns as a full group in 2025, the CD sales war will inevitably come back, so why not take a breather until then?

-That said, I know very well that otaku won't actually take a break.
+That said, I know that fans are unlikely to take a break.

-If my bias is happy, then I'm happy too!
+If my idol is happy, then I am happy!

 Alright.
-I won't say anything about others' otaku activities anymore.
+I won’t say anything more about others' fan activities.

-I hope that in 2024, everyone can enjoy their KPOP otaku activities at their own pace.
+I hope everyone can enjoy their KPOP fandom at their own pace in 2024.

 With that, I would like to conclude this article with these words.